-When I started out as a consultant, I provided project management contracting expertise, mainly within technology functions of large organisations, or within technology specific companies.
-My view of the working world was not constrained so much by geography; if there was a role that looked right for me, I moved to that location.
+When I started out as a consultant, I provided project management consulting, mainly within technology functions of large organisations, or within technology specific companies.
+My view of the working world was not constrained so much by geography; if there was a role that looked right for me, I was willing to go to that location.
 I didn’t stay in the location I currently resided and tried to find a role nearby or tried to make commuting long distances work.
 It just doesn’t.

 I had no ties, other than my friends and family and even then, that can be done from anywhere.
 I even went so far as to spend time in New York, Sydney and London to understand that if I am going to have a career somewhere, which country should it be?
 I concluded London had the most to offer me for as far as my aspirations could take me.

 When moving for my first career roles, I didn’t let the fear of not knowing a place stop me.

 Did it take me out of my comfort zone ?
 Yes.

 I may have moaned in my head about all the admin stuff that goes with moving but I soon got over that, and when I look back now, I am glad I pushed myself to do these things.
 Why?
 Because they set the precedent for years to come.